premchander-revature/interviewquestions/DDL.md

 <blockquote>

-- The DROP command is used to delete all of the data in a table or database, including any indexes and data.
-In contrast, the TRUNCATE command is used to remove all of the table's rows.
+- The DROP command is used to delete all the data in a table or database, including any indexes and data.
+In contrast, the TRUNCATE command is used to remove all the table's rows.

 </blockquote>
 </details>

 ------

-34.What is Primary key?
+34.What is a Primary key?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)